Get in touch with us

 Lisbon metro.

-Hopping on the Metro/Subway is a great way to get around Portugal within the larger cities, such as Porto, and Lisbon with the Metro Network and through the overground car system in Lisbon South Bay.
+Hopping on the Metro/Subway is a great way to get around Portugal within the larger cities, such as Porto, and Lisbon with the Metro Network and through the overground car system in the Lisbon South Bay.

-Metro fares are reasonable, and special tour tickets or 24-hour fares ranging from € 6.45 to €7.00 are available for purchase at vending ticket machines, and through a Metro operator; purchasing a day ticket allows you more freedom of travel especially on the days you feel like exploring more!
+Metro fares are reasonable, and special tour tickets or 24-hour fares ranging from € 5.15 to €16.70 in Porto and from € 6.80 to €10.80 in Lisbon and are available for purchase at vending ticket machines, and through a Metro operator; purchasing a day ticket allows you more freedom of travel especially on the days you feel like exploring more!

 Lisbon metro lines